-The CP-6 shared processor facilities share automatically all user-domain procedure from non-overlaid run units.
+The CP-6 shared processor facilities share automatically all user-domain procedure from nonoverlaid run units.
 Libraries and overlaid programs and processors which do not execute in the user's domain (e.g., command language processors, debuggers, and data base managers), may also be shared by explicitly declaring them to the system, either at initialization time or while the system is in operation.
 Each user of a shared processor has a private copy of only the data and DCB portion of that program; the procedure (code) portion is shared by all users associated with the program.
+The automatic sharing feature will make the best possible use of memory, dynamically tailoring the system to maintain only one copy of a particular program in memory, without prior knowledge of that program's probability of common usage.